donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/data-access-account.rst

 Data access account
 ===================

 In order to upload, download or view the content of files, you generally need a one-time data access password as described below.

 Only for downloading data from datasets published under agreements that do not impose restrictions on access and redistribution, access is possible without authentication (see :ref:`this FAQ<faq-create-account-download-data>`).

 .. note::

-    If you authenticate yourself on the portal (https://data-acc.ru.nl) with credentials provided by the RU or RadboudUMC, you do *not* require the one-time access password.
-Instead, you can use the credentials and password provided by RU / RadboudUMC to be able to upload, download or view content of files.
+    If you authenticate yourself on the portal (https://data-acc.ru.nl) with credentials provided by the Radboud University or RadboudUMC, you do *not* require the one-time access password.
+Instead, you can use the credentials and password provided by the Radboud University or RadboudUMC to be able to upload, download or view content of files.

 To get the data access password you first must login (Read: :ref:`How to login? <login-portal>`) in the portal (https://data-acc.ru.nl).
 After logging in, click on your display name at the top-right corner to open a drop-down menu, and select *Data Access Password*.